 Whether you are relocating to the windy city or just moving from one apartment to another, it's important to know the best time to move in Chicago.
 The answer to this question isn't exactly straightforward.
 It depends on your needs.
 Here's what you should know about moving in Chicago.

-Moving in the Summer
+Moving to Chicago in the Summer

 Chicago summers are very beautiful and provide a great time to move.
 However, this is also one of the most popular times of the year to move because of the weather.
 The summer season is also the time when rentals and homes for sale become readily available.
 They also rent and sell fast, which leaves less room for negotiating.

-Moving in the Winter
+Winter Moving in Chicago

 The winter can be cold, icy, snowy and no fun for moving.
 This isn't the best time to move in Chicago, but there are some pros to moving in the winter.

 During the winter season, fewer rentals and for sale options will be available.
 However, the owners are often ready to negotiate because they need a tenant or a buyer.
 You may be able to get a shorter lease or a better price during the winter.